What's on

 Enjoy some of your favourite Studio Ghibli films on the Big Screen these school holidays, showcasing the iconic films of Hayao Miyazaki and his team.

-Bring the kids to enjoy a free mini outdoor film festival of Studio Ghibli films, leading up to the Easter weekend.
+Bring the kids to enjoy a free mini outdoor film festival of Studio Ghibli films.

 Each day, we’ll be screening two films back-to-back, a free double-feature that celebrates the vibrant landscapes, unforgettable characters, and deeply imaginative stories that have made Studio Ghibli a global treasure.